MaheswariBorra/MaheswariBorra/README.md

 MaheswariBorra/MaheswariBorra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-"1-Users should have option to select their role option - user/Admin 2-Admin should select the Admin option.
-2-Admin's User id and password should be pre-loaded in the database, which can be used to log in.
-"

 create database testdb;
 use testdb;